mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 The TP-Link UI is not very user-friendly.
 I concede that some networking concepts are hard to represent in a web UI, but TP-Link has done a particularly bad job of it.
 Took forever to [get VLANs right](/notes/debugging-vlans-tp-link/).
 I've seen how other brands like QNAP represent VLAN controls, and I think they did a much better job than TP-Link.

-I regret not looking around more for a managed switch that supported PoE without a noise problem.
-My ideal would be to have a managed switch where at least eight of the ports have PoE without sacrificing fanless operation.

 ### Review: Netgear XX Unmanaged PoE Switch

 I only have a handful of PoE devices, so I originally planned to power them with a small 5-port PoE switch I'd keep on a shelf.
 But then I ended up getting rid of the Netgear PoE switch at my office, and I adopted it into my home server rack.

-It's a bit silly that I now have 2U of network switches and 2U of patch panels, and I'm only using 11 of the 44 ports, but I guess better to have too much available than too little.

 ## Choosing 10G NICs